Eccleria/ewibot/doc/admin.md

   const loweredContent = message.content.toLowerCase(); //get text in Lower Case if (hasOctagonalSign(loweredContent, currentServer)) octagonalLog(message); //if contains octagonal_sign, log it
 ```

-Once a public message is sent, the bot fires `reactionHandler` function, that analyse message `content`, looking
-for emotes.
-If the 🛑 is found, `octagonalLog` is fired.

 The other way is to look for a reaction: